secrez/secrez/README.md

 Can you guess what this will do?

-- It copies the username in the clipboard;
+It copies the username to the clipboard;
-- it waits 5 seconds, emits a beep and copies the password;
+It waits 5 seconds, emits a beep, and copies the password;
-- it waits 3 seconds, emits a beep and copies the TOTP token and keep it in the clipboard.
+It waits 3 seconds, emits a beep, and copies the TOTP token, keeping it in the clipboard.

-You can also use parameters in aliases and create a macro like
+You can also use parameters in aliases and create a macro like this:

 ```
 alias M -c "copy $1 -f username password -d 4 2 --wait && totp $1"
 ```

-and call it with
+and call it with:

 ```
 M github.yml
 ```

-It is fantastic, isn’t it?
+It's fantastic, isn't it?

-_Btw, using a TOTP factor in Secrez is a bit of a contradiction, because you are converting a second factor (something that you have) in a first factor (something that you know).
+_Btw, using a TOTP factor in Secrez is a bit of a contradiction because you are converting a second factor (something that you have) into a first factor (something that you know).
 So, use this feature only when it makes sense._

 ## Importing from other password/secret managers

-From version 0.5.2, Secrez supports import of backups from other softwares.

-Suppose you have exported your password in a CSV file name export.csv like this:
+Secrez supports importing backups from other software.
+Suppose you have exported your passwords in a CSV file named export.csv like this:

 ```
 Path,Username,Password,Web Site,Notes